- What is mulch? – mulch definition

 The first step in any mulching endeavor is establishing the volume of mulch needed.
-This is the volume of the desired mulch layer, and you can determine it in the following way:
+This is the volume of the desired mulch layer, and, in the case of the most typocal, rectangular area, you can determine it in the following way:

 - Find the length and the width of the mulch layer.
 For example, we can assume that its length is

 l = 6 ydand width is